ahmed-lotfi/stitch.js/README.md

 ## 🌗 Theme Support

-The homepage includes light/dark mode toggling via a simple `<button>`.
+The homepage supports toggling between light and dark themes.

 ---

 ## 📌 License

 MIT License.
-Use it freely and build something awesome.
+Free to use, modify, and share.

 ---